zabir88/dynamic-ui-components/README.md

 # ZH-UI-Library
 A library of UI components created using `react.js` and `bootstrap`.

+## Installation
+Run the following command:
+`npm install zh-ui-library --save`

 ## Dependecies
 Bootswatch (a variation of the bootstrap framework).
 For more info please visit [https://bootswatch.com](https://www.bootswatch.com)

-## Installation
-Run the following command:
-`npm install zh-ui-library --save`

 ## How to use
 Import these files in the index.js file
 ```
 import 'bootswatch/dist/<theme of your choice>/bootstrap.min.css';
-import 'zh-ui-library/dist/<name of component you want to use>'
+import 'zh-ui-library/dist/<name of component you want to use>';
 ```
 ## List of UI Components currently available
 ### Dynamic Form